maudeve-it/STM32-Internal-EEPROM/README.md

 # STM32-Internal-EEPROM
 Handling onboard EEPROM available on L0 and L1 series of STM32.

-This repository contains the source code related to the YouTube video: <br>
+This repository contains the source code related to the YouTube video: https://youtu.be/fkZOvDmcDXI<br>
 The video shows a series of tests writing and erasing the onboard EEprom of L0 and L1 uCs.<br>
 <br>
 The three folder you see here contain the handling library corresponding to the three series of tests shown in the video.<br>